SuperEvilMegacorp/vainglory-assets/source/docs/index.html.md

 ## Versioning

-We following SEMVER standards, using a MAJOR.MINOR.PATCH verionsing scheme.
+We following [SEMVER](http://semver.org/) standards, using a MAJOR.MINOR.PATCH versioning scheme.
+This means that we will increment versioning in the following way:

-  * MAJOR version when you make incompatible API changes,
+  * MAJOR version when we make incompatible API changes,
-  * MINOR version when you add functionality in a backwards-compatible manner, and
+  * MINOR version when we add functionality in a backwards-compatible manner,
-  * PATCH version when you make backwards-compatible bug fixes.
+  * PATCH version when we make backwards-compatible bug fixes.

 You can see the current version and deploy date by viewing the [Status](https://api.dc01.gamelockerapp.com/status) endpoint.